Hello,

 Tailcaster

-Tailcaster name for the project comes from the tail of wires always connected to the whole.
+Tailcaster name for the project was given from the tail of wires always connected to the whole.

 In this project I worked for example with: C++, Python, GLSL, OpenGL, X11, MediaPipe, ZMQ, Protobuf, Bluetooth, Yocto, PyTorch, Linux

-Tailcaster name for the project comes from the tail of wires always connected to the whole.
+Tailcaster name for the project was given from the tail of wires always connected to the whole.

 In this project I worked for example with: C++, Python, GLSL, OpenGL, X11, MediaPipe, ZMQ, Protobuf, Bluetooth, Yocto, PyTorch, Linux